pvyver/pvyver.github.io/docs/_posts/2023-04-24-assign-aad-roles-using-python copy.markdown

 Here's an example Python script to assign the `Global Administrator`  role to an `App Registration (Service Principal (SPN))`:

 *(replace the **'valid-app-object-id'** with the objectId of the App registration)*
+>It's the object id of the service principal you need, not the application.
+You can find the service principal under Enterprise Applications in Azure portal's Azure AD blade.
+In its Properties you'll find the object id.

 ``` python
 # coding: utf-8